66th Street–Lincoln Center station: 1940s to 1970s

 On November 29, 1962, a new entrance at the station opened, leading to the lobby of the Philharmonic (now David Geffen) Hall of Lincoln Center.
-The entrance led from the downtown platform of the station, but also provided access to the uptown platform by an underpass at the station's south end.
+The entrance led from the downtown platform of the station and also provided access to the uptown platform by an underpass at the station's south end.
 This entrance was built as part of a $10.2 million underground complex by the New York City Parks Department for the Philharmonic Hall.
 The project was partially funded by a Federal grant, and the work was contracted out to Slattery Construction Company.

 1980s to present

 In 1981, the MTA announced the creation of its Culture Stations program to install public art in the subway.
 The Culture Stations program was started to deter graffiti, and was inspired by legislation in the New York City Council that mandated that 1% of the cost of constructing public buildings be used for art.
 The program was modeled on the Louvre – Rivoli station on the Paris Métro, which featured reproductions of the artwork on display in the Louvre.
 Four stations, namely 66th Street, Astor Place, Eastern Parkway–Brooklyn Museum, and Fifth Avenue/53rd Street, were selected for the program due to their proximity to cultural institutions.
 These would be among the first stations in the MTA's new station refurbishment program, which began in 1982.
 Initially, there was funding only for the Astor Place and Fifth Avenue/53rd Street stations.
 The MTA announced in 1983 that it would allocate funding to renovate the 66th Street station as part of its capital program.

 The renovation was supposed to have been partially funded by developer Daniel Brodsky, who had contributed $1.06 million toward the project in exchange for more floor space at 45 West 67th Street, an apartment building that Brodsky was constructing nearby.
 Several developers would have contributed additional funds for the project.
 However, the funds remained unused for several years.
 The Eastern Parkway and 66th Street stations had still not been renovated by 1986, even though the Astor Place and Fifth Avenue/53rd Street projects had been completed by then.
 According to New York City Planning Commission chairwoman Sylvia Deutsch, the MTA had chosen to delay the 66th Street project.